mebaysan/donation-app/README.md

 ## Custom Authentication Backend

-For this app's purpose, we can be logged in via username or phone_number.
+For this app, **we can be logged in via username or phone_number**.
 Application uses [`apps.management.authentication.JWTAuthentication`](./src/apps/management/authentication.py) class for rest framework views.

 To obtain a token, we use `/api/token/` endpoint.
 It uses [`ObtainTokenView`](./src/apps/management/api/views.py) view.

+## API Endpoints

+You can easily import Postman collection from [here](./postman/BaysanSoft-Donation-App.postman_collection.json).

+Also you can check `/api/docs` endpoint for API documentation.

 # Development Environment